 After the fall of Napoléon I in 1815, the monarchy was restored.
 Under Louis XVIII then Charles X, though the King of France was limited by a constitution, he still enjoyed divine right and the nation conceded to the absolute sovereign.

 This period, called the Restoration, ended with the Trois Glorieuses, the Second Revolution named after the “Three Glorious” days in July, 1830, in which it took place.
 The last king was then installed.
-No divine right, no absolute sovereign, not evenly properly King of France, Louis-Philippe was titled “King of the French.”
+No divine right, no absolute sovereign, not even properly King of France, Louis-Philippe was titled “King of the French.”

 Occupied with matters of state and his own head, Louis-Philippe, like the Restoration kings before him, paid little attention to the state of the capital.
 This was Victor Hugo’s Paris: impoverished, polluted, overpopulated, and disease-ridden.
 The growing working class, fuel for a nascent industrial economy, crowded the city center.
 Population density rose to 100,000 per square kilometer (compared to today’s 20,000/km2), a propitious environment for the spread of cholera.
 Above this cityscape, increased iron and coal production clouded the air with black soot.